-Following this week’s record $2 billion jury verdict, we believe Bayer is moving to settle the remaining 13,000 cases.
+[Post Updated November 2019] Following May’s record $2 billion jury verdict, we believe Bayer is moving to settle the remaining 42,700 cases.
 Thousands of cancer victims claim the active ingredient in Roundup, glyphosate, caused users to suffer from aggressive blood and bone cancer.
 And many experts agree.

 This post was first written on May 17th, 2019.
 We were sure that the company was getting ready to talk settlement.
 In fact, we were so convinced that we issued a press release.
 The only sound we heard afterwards was crickets.

 Monsanto continued to make loud noises in the press and courts.
-But discuss settlement?
+But discuss a global Roundup settlement?
 That was the quiet before the storm.
 In fact, it is still pretty quiet and Monsanto still claims it will fight.
 But we were right.

 During a recent call with investors, Bayer CEO Werner Baumann claimed the company is willing to settle.
 If the price is right, of course.

 While how much Bayer is willing to pay is certainly a big issue, we think the ticking time bomb is all the other ailments tied to glyphosate, the active ingredient in Roundup.
 Investors won’t be happy to settle thousands of Non-Hodgkins lymphoma cases only to have new evidence establish links with other cancers and diseases.

 Baumann has to walk the tightrope.
 That means continuing to claim Roundup is safe and show willingness to fight while showing shareholders he is willing to try to get these cancer cases behind the company.
 And if that isn’t enough juggling the company is working with a court appointed mediator, Ken Feinberg.